-As a fluid practice, leadership is always changing and improving the way the company grows.
-There are different types of leadership styles exist in a work environment.
+According to the essay writing service SmartWritingService, as a fluid practice, leadership is always changing and improving the way the company grows.
+There are different types of leadership styles that exist in a work environment.
 The culture and vision of an organization determine which one is the most suitable style.

 Types of Leadership Style

 One of the most effective leadership styles is the transformational leadership style.
 Transformational leaders inspire their staff through effective communication and collaboration and thus initiating the path to success.
 They set challenging goals and higher expectation from each employee eventually achieving a greater result.

 These individuals are often blue-sky thinkers.
 For the successful implementation of their strategic visions, the organization might need more detail-oriented managers.

 Democratic leadership is another highly effective leadership style.
 Often known as Participative leadership, in this style the leaders often ask help and collaboration from their subordinates.

 This leadership usually reports higher levels of job satisfaction and the company can benefit from individualistic creativity.
 However, this style involves more than one individual in the decision-making process which makes the process slower.